-How to get there
+How to get to Tehran grand bazaar

 Tehran’s grand bazaar is in the southern part of Tehran.
 There are several entrances, with the main one at Sabze meydan.
-It is easy to get to the grand bazaar by metro.
+It is easy to get to the Tehran grand bazaar by metro.
 You should take the red line and exit at either panzdah-e-kordad station or khayyam station.
 It is located near the famous Golestan palace.

-Where to eat in Tehran bazaar
+Where to eat in Tehran grand bazaar

 Moslem restaurant has almost 5000 visitors every day and serves the best tahcin with chicken in Tehran.
 It’s a buttery chicken with rice, saffron and barberries.
 They serve huge portions and the food is absolutely delicious.
 The long line outside might stop you.
 I almost gave up, but I am happy I did not.
 The line goes fast, food is served quickly and is absolutely worth it.